 My writer-life exists within either of these two realities – when I write and when I don’t.
 In-between, I have learned lessons that grew me up.
 Like you, when I speak, I want to be heard and when I write, I want to be read.
 So simple.
 Yet it has taken me years to decipher how.
 Writing my book didn’t ensure that it would be published and publishing my book didn’t ensure that it would be successful.
 In transitioning to an author, I found my bearings because of the choices that I made, some explicit, but mostly hidden.

 This is why we created a Writers’ Blog.

 We are alone in our struggles, but we are not alone in these strange times with fragments of shared circumstance, treatment, comradery, insight, empathy, rivalry and so much more.

-If you are interested in submitting your story, in the COMMENT BOX below, please post your submission request:
+If you are a writer or artist who would like to share your experiences then in the COMMENT BOX below, please post your submission request:

 Please DO NOT submit your story in the comment box, simply your contact details.

 Your contact details are needed to communicate further details regarding your submission.
 Your contact details will not show on the website and will be kept strictly confidential.

 Please note: This blog is a respectful, safe, and inclusive space.
 The final selection decision to publish your story is with the administrators of this website.